jplhomer/taghound-media-tagger/readme.txt

 A. Yes!
 Visit the **Settings > Taghound** page and use the Bulk Tagger tool.

 = Q. What if an image gets tagged with something I don't like? =
-A. Simply untag the image by clicking the 'X'.
+A. You may untag the image by clicking the 'X'.
 This is similar to how you would remove a tag from a post.

 = Q. Can I use this plugin with other 3rd party plugins like Media Library Assistant? =
 A. Yes!
 We've provided a hook for you to choose where to store the tags.
-Simply pass a function that returns the slug of the taxonomy you'd like to use to `tmt_tag_taxonomy` inside your theme's **functions.php** file.
+Pass a function that returns the slug of the taxonomy you'd like to use to `tmt_tag_taxonomy` inside your theme's **functions.php** file.

 **[See the documentation here](https://gist.github.com/jplhomer/05a6033e544c16cf335f2b163ff33069).**